Import and export content > Importing data from external sources

 No matter what kind of source you are reading from, an external import can be split into three discrete steps:

-• Transform to DatoCMS records(s) matching your data model
+• Transform the data to DatoCMS records(s) matching your data model

 • Save the records to your DatoCMS project